 You will want a combined total of about 3 to 4 pounds of root vegetables.
 Leftovers are good!

 If using red beets, you may wish to toss them with olive oil separately to avoid their "bleeding" all over the lighter colored vegetables.
 As I mention in the post, a variety of color is so appealing!
 Choose whatever looks fresh and delicious.

 Be creative with you citrus choice as well.
 Most will work well with the miso.

-Tamari is similar to soy sauce, but is little or no wheat.
+Tamari is similar to soy sauce, but is typically no wheat.
 If following a gluten-free diet, be sure to check the label.
 It is a byproduct of miso paste and has a more complex flavor.
 Feel free to substitute soy sauce.